 Add the vegetables and stew gently until softened.
 Add the garlic, and cook for 1 minute.

-Add the beef added and leave on the stove, stirring constantly, until lightly browned.
+Add the meat added and leave on the stove, stirring constantly, until lightly browned.

 Add the tomatoes, can juice, purée, stock, sugar and bay, and simmer for at least 1 hour, adjusting the seasoning as you go.
 If you want, now is the time to add a slug of Worcestershire sauce and watch Antonio Carluccio literally self-immolate.